 Under the Emergency Solutions Grant (ESG) Program, match funding is required to be provided for all ESG grant amounts paid out.
-The following is a breakdown of the match funding by type provided for ESG activities funded during the 2011-2012 Fiscal Year:
+The following is a breakdown of the match funding by type provided for ESG activities funded during Fiscal Year 2011-2012:

-Total Match Funds
+Total Match Funds \$1.012.049

 Other Funds \$5,500

 Private Funds \$263,254

 State/Local Funds \$238,200

 Federal Funds \$505,095

-7. State Method of Distribution
+State Method of Distribution

-a.
+b.
 States must describe their method of distribution and how it rated and selected its local government agencies and private non-profit organizations acting as sub recipients.